superjer/tinyc.games/blocko-game/tools/README.md

 ```

 Or open the **in-game console** with the tilde (`` ` ``) key and type the same
 commands — they run through the same dispatcher.
+Minecraft-style keys work
+too: `/` opens the box with a slash typed (a `/command` runs and its reply
+lands in the chat log), and `T` opens plain chat.

 ## Typical workflow